RandScullard/photo-screen-saver/readme.md

 ## How to Build

-**Prerequisites:** This project requires <a href="https://nodejs.org">Node.js</a> -- if you've read this far, you probably already have it.
-The build uses <a href="http://gruntjs.com/">Grunt</a>, so if you've never installed grunt-cli, run:
+**Install:** This project requires <a href="https://nodejs.org">Node.js</a> -- if you've read this far, you probably already have it.
+Once you have Node.js, go to the project folder and run the following command:

-    npm install -g grunt-cli

-**Build:** To build, go to the project folder and run the following commands:

     npm install

-    grunt
+**Build:** Go to the project folder and run the following command:

+    npm run build

 **Run:** Once the build is complete, you have a couple of options.
-If you want to quickly fire it up and see what it does, run:
+If you want to quickly fire it up and see what it does, go to the project folder and run:

     npm start

-**Install:** If you want to install it as a screen saver, look in the `package\photo-screen-saver-win32-x64` subfolder and find the file `photo-screen-saver.scr`.
+If you want to install it as a screen saver, look in the `package\photo-screen-saver-win32-x64` subfolder and find the file `photo-screen-saver.scr`.
 Right-click the file and choose `Install`.
 When you go to the Windows screen saver settings, you'll see that `photo-screen-saver` is now your selected screen saver.